alikii16/spinnovators/README.md

 # [Prime] Minister for a Day
 ##  Budget Management System
 ### Title: OpenBudget
-This is a command-line application that allows the user to view, edit, and analyze the Greek state budget, focusing on Ministry of Environment and Energy — as if someone were the *Prime Minister for a day*.
+This is a command-line and web-based application that allows users to view, edit, and analyze the Greek state budget, focusing on the Ministry of Environment and Energy — as if someone were the *Prime Minister for a day*.
-The program provides an overview of key budget categories, supports the introduction of changes, checks for rule violations and compares made-up scenarios.
+The program provides an overview of key budget categories, supports the introduction of changes, checks for rule violations, and compares made-up scenarios.
 ## Main Features
 ### 1. Budget Overview:
-Displays all main categories of the national budget (e.g. Education, Health, Defense, Infrastructure, etc.).
+Displays all main categories of the national budget (e.g. Education, Health, Defense, Infrastructure, etc.) for years 2023-2026.
 ### 2. Data Editing and Updates
-Users can input changes directly through the command line.
-The system allows simulation of revised budget allocations — for instance, increasing investments in renewable energy or reducing defense spending — and automatically recalculates totals and balances.
+Users can input changes directly through the command line or web interface to the Ministry of Environment and Energy.
+The system allows simulation of revised budget allocations — for instance, increasing investments in renewable energy or reducing permanent assets — and automatically recalculates totals and balances.
 ### 3. Restriction and Validation Checks
-Automatic checks ensure that user modifications comply with fiscal and legal rules (e.g., no negative budgets, total spending cannot exceed total income).
+Automatic checks ensure that user modifications comply with fiscal and legal rules (e.g., no negative budgets, total spending cannot exceed total income, warnings for changes exceeding 30%).
-### 4. Change Tracking
-A detailed log shows every modification made during the session, including before-and-after comparisons for each category.
-### 5. Ministry of Environment and Energy Focus
+### 4. Ministry of Environment and Energy Focus
-Special emphasis on environmental policies, green energy funding, and sustainability initiatives, exploring how changes affect long-term national performance.
+Special emphasis on environmental policies, green energy funding, and sustainability initiatives.
-### 6. Yearly Budget Comparison
+### 5. Yearly Budget Comparison
-Compare the current budget with the previous year’s data, highlighting increases or decreases per sector.
+Compare the current budget with previous years' data, highlighting increases or decreases per sector.
-### 7. Scenario Analysis
-Simulate hypothetical “what-if” cases and analyze impacts on Technology, Health, and Environment pillars.
+### 6. Budget Forecasting
+Predict future budgets for 2027 based on historical data from 2024-2026 using linear regression analysis.
-### 8. ESG Score Evaluation
+### 7. ESG Score Evaluation
 Evaluate Environmental, Social, and Governance (ESG) indicators to measure how sustainable and responsible the proposed budget changes are.
-### 9. Results and Conclusions
-Summarizes user actions and outlines potential long-term effects, balancing economic growth, social welfare, and environmental protection.
+The system tags budget categories as "GREEN" or "NEUTRAL" and calculates a sustainability score (scale from 0 to 100).
+### 8. Crisis Mode Simulation
+Simulate crisis scenarios (Floods, Pandemic, Energy Crisis) that automatically reduce budgets by 10-15% and reallocate resources to critical ministries.

 ---

 ## Purpose
 The goal of **OpenBudget** is to encourage critical thinking about how national budgets are structured and how policy decisions influence sustainability, equality, and progress.

 By simulating the decision-making process, users can experience the challenges of real-world governance — stepping into the role of the **Prime Minister for a Day**.

 ---

 ## Technical Architecture and Components

-### 1. Application Entry Point (App.java)
+### 1. Application Entry Point (OpenBudgetApplication.java)
-The `App` class serves as the main entry point of **OpenBudget**.
+The OpenBudgetApplication class serves as the main entry point of OpenBudget.
 - It starts by invoking `FirstLogin.login()` to authenticate users as either a Minister or an employee.
 - After login, it initializes `MinistryDataInput` and `FullBudgetPrinter` objects.
-- Users can select the year of the budget to display (2023, 2024, 2025) or exit with `0000`.
+- Users can select the year of the budget to display (2023, 2024, 2025, 2026) or exit with 0000.
 - The system prints a formatted table of ministries and their allocated budgets with a total summary.
+- Automatically starts an embedded HTTP server on port 8080 and opens the web interface in the default browser.

 ### 2. Data Model (MinistryDataInput.java)
-- Contains the budget data for three years: 2023, 2024, 2025.
+- Contains the budget data for four years: 2023, 2024, 2025, 2026.
 - Each year has an array of **ministry names** and their respective **budget amounts**.
 - Provides getter methods to access names, amounts, and the number of ministries for each year.
 - Supports fast lookup for printing or calculations in the CLI.

 ### 3. Budget Display (FullBudgetPrinter.java)